 Raw Damage vs % damage

-Units do raw damage.
-Some gods do also extra % damage - damage based on max HP of target.
-To kill the final boss of normal/hard mode, you will need % damage.
-At lower levels, the boss has too much HP to be killed with only raw damage, so you'll need to do as much % damage as possible.
+Units do raw damage each attack.
+But some gods do also extra Hp% damage : damage based on max Health of the target.
+To kill the final boss of normal/hard mode, you will need Hp% damage.
+At lower levels, the boss has too much Health to be killed with only raw damage, so you'll need to do as much Hp% damage as possible.
 At higher levels, you can use raw damage.

-To kill final boss of hell mode, you need damage scaling with shield or insane damage output (cannon and eggby are best for this)
+To kill final boss of hell mode, you need damage scaling with shield (Sp%) or insane raw damage output (cannon

-% damage is based only on max health.
-Because of this, enemies that have more shield than they do health will be much harder to kill with % damage, and you'll need more raw damage as a result.
+Hp% damage is based only on max health.
+Because of this, enemies that have more shield than they do health will be much harder to kill with Hp% damage, and you'll need more raw damage or Sp% damage as a result.

-Example: if an enemy has 10 health, and 1000 shield, 10% damage would be 1 damage, requiring you to hit them 1010 times overall.
+Example: if an enemy has 10 health, and 1000 shield, 10 Hp% damage would be 1 damage, requiring you to hit them 1010 times overall.

 Upgrading Units with Stones